Dashboard Member settings

 The report will either:

 It will also set out when the next electrical safety check should be carried out.
-For more information, read the government’s guidance.
+For more information, read the government’s guidance on electrical safety standards.

 Landlords should check the EICR to see if the electrician has written one of the following codes next to any of the installations:

-code 1 (C1) - this is a dangerous installation which poses a risk of injury and which is not suitable for continued use (ie it requires repairs).
-These repairs have to be done within 4 weeks or sooner if it says so in the report
+• code 1 (C1) - this is a dangerous installation that poses a risk of injury and is unsuitable for continued use (ie, requires repairs).
+These repairs have to be done within four weeks or sooner if it says so in the report

-code 2 (C2) - this is a potentially dangerous installation which is not suitable for continued use and which requires repairs.
-These repairs have to be done within 4 weeks or sooner if it says so in the report
+• code 2 (C2) - this is a potentially dangerous installation unsuitable for continued use and requires repairs.
+These repairs must be done within four weeks or sooner if it says so in the report

-further investigation (FI) - further investigation is required to determine if the installation needs repairs.
-This has to be done within 4 weeks or sooner if it says so in the report
+• further investigation (FI) - further investigation is required to determine if the installation needs repairs.
+This has to be done within four weeks or sooner if it says so in the report

-code 3 (C3) - improvements are recommended but not required.
+• code 3 (C3) - improvements are recommended but optional.
 This means that the installation has passed the electrical safety check

 What if the landlord doesn’t comply with the relevant regulations?